-In spring 2015 I taught a course on Russian poetry for third- and fourth-year students, conducted in Russian.
-It’s a joy to help students engage with the amazing work of Pushkin, Mayakovsky, Akhmatova and others while developing their ability to express themselves in Russian.
-Although poetic texts are challenging, they are short enough to feasibly work through in a single class session and they add immensely to the cultural literacy of our students while cultivating their ability to parse the intricacies of the Russian language.
+I’ve taught Russian poetry (in Russian) at Tulane and Franklin & Marshall.
+It’s a joy to help students engage with the amazing work of Pushkin, Mayakovsky, Akhmatova and others while developing their ability to understand and express themselves in Russian.
 Here’s the poetry course syllabus and an extensive glossary of useful poetry-related terms that I compiled.

 I’ve taught Russian language courses at the beginning, intermediate and advanced levels.
 Russian is such a rich and complex language that it’s a pleasure to share it with students.
 I generally tried to balance a serious, substantive approach and goal-oriented lesson plans with plenty of enthusiasm, good humor, reasonable pacing and clear expectations.
 I’ve taught with the textbooks Nachalo, Beginner’s Russian, Между нами and V Puti.

 I taught numerous writing- and research-focused courses at UC Berkeley and Franklin & Marshall.
 Courses like this are labor-intensive for teachers and students, but the skills developed are so important for our society: people need to know how to formulate an idea with precision and definition, back it up with evidence and develop it in a coherent fashion.
 I often reminded my students that good writing and good thinking go hand in hand.
 I compiled a writing-focused reader for these courses and became practiced at communicating the principles of good writing, providing examples and giving substantive feedback on papers.
 Here’s the writing handbook.